optro-cloud/trello-powerup-full-sample/README.md

 4. Finally, navigate to a Trello Board and add the Power-Up from the 'Custom' tab
 5. You should see the Power-Up added to the Board and any functionality is active.

+### Customize it

+Create a custom build of this sample using our [Generator](https://github.com/optro-cloud/create-trello-powerup).

+It's as easy as running ```npx @optro/create-trello-powerup@latest``` in your command line and following the on screen instructions.

+The generator allows you to select which features to enable and has integrated support for monetization with [Optro](https://www.optro.cloud/about) using [Optro vendor](https://vendor.optro.cloud/)

+**To get started with the generator you can follow our [step-by-step walkthrough](https://docs.appfox.io/optro-vendor/Use-the-Power-Up-Generator.150732928.html).**

 ### What capability examples are included?

 This template contains everything you need to get developing, hosting and monetizing your own Power-Up, with example extension points, such as: